circleci/circleci-docs/jekyll/_cci2/ssh-access-jobs.md

 ---
 layout: classic-docs
-title: "SSH Access to Jobs"
+title: "Debugging Jobs Over SSH"
-short-title: "SSH Access to Jobs"
+short-title: "Debugging Jobs Over SSH"
 description: "How to access a build container using SSH on CircleCI 2.0"
 categories: [configuring-jobs]
-order: 40
+order: 70
 ---

 Often the best way to troubleshoot problems is to SSH into a build container and inspect